Testing New Physics in Oscillations at a Neutrino Factory: Experimental Setup

-We summarize the assumed true values for the standard oscillation parameters in tab.~\ref{tab:oscillation-params}, taken from \cite{Esteban:2020cvm}. \footnote{Updated global fit results \cite{Esteban:2024eli} do not significantly change our results as either DUNE or a NF will measure most parameters relevant for new physics better than the existing constraints.} We assume true normal ordering throughout this study.
+We summarize the assumed true values for the standard oscillation parameters in table \ref{tab:oscillation-params}, taken from \cite{Esteban:2020cvm}.\footnote{Different \cite{deSalas:2020pgw,Capozzi:2021fjo} or more} updated global fit results \cite{Esteban:2024eli} do not significantly change our results as either DUNE or a NF will measure most parameters relevant for new physics searches better than the existing constraints.
+We assume true normal ordering throughout this study.
 For $\delta_{CP}$ we assume its true value corresponds to the largest allowed CP violation given the existing measurements, $\delta_{CP}=-90^\circ$, unless otherwise stated.
-This value is also somewhat preferred by T2K \cite{T2K:2023smv}.
-We assume no prior on $\delta_{CP}$.
+This value is also somewhat preferred by T2K \cite{T2K:2023smv}, but we assume no prior on $\delta_{CP}$.
 Note that the preferred value is in minor tension with the NO$\nu$A result \cite{NOvA:2021nfi,2852068}, where the best fit is around $150^\circ$ for normal ordering and $-90^\circ$ for inverted ordering.
 We fix the solar mixing angle $\theta_{12}$ and mass-squared difference $\Delta m^2_{21}$ to their current best fit values from \cite{Esteban:2020cvm} as long-baseline accelerator experiments have limited sensitivity to them \cite{Denton:2023zwa}.
-Since the reactor mixing angle $\theta_{13}$ has been measured very precisely by reactor experiments, we fix its best fit value with prior knowledge.
-We take $\theta_{23}$ and $\Delta m_{31}$ parameters as free parameters without any prior since they will be well measured at LBL experiments.
+Since the reactor mixing angle $\theta_{13}$ has been measured very precisely by reactor experiments \cite{DayaBay:2022orm,RENO:2018dro,DoubleChooz:2019qbj}, we fix its best fit value.
+We take $\theta_{23}$ and $\Delta m^{2}_{31}$ parameters as free parameters without any prior since they will be well measured at long-baseline experiments.

-\section{Neutrino non-standard Interactions}
+\section{Neutrino Non-Standard Interactions}

-We first introduce the framework for (vector) NSI and then show the sensitivity of DUNE and a NF to the NSI parameters and the standard oscillation parameters in the presence of NSI.
+We first introduce the framework for vector NSI and then show the sensitivity of DUNE and a NF to the NSI parameters and the standard oscillation parameters in the presence of NSI.
 We focus on $\delta_{CP}^\text{true}=-90^\circ$, the results for $\delta_{CP}^\text{true}=0^\circ$ can be found in the appendix.